The White Horse on Mormond Hill

 From the Press and Journal: New book by Fraserburgh author highlights horrific extent of witch trials in Scotland

-Fireflies and Chocolate by Ailish Sinclair, out 2021
+Fireflies and Chocolate by Ailish Sinclair

-FIREFLIES AND CHOCOLATE was inspired by the kidnapped children and young people of Aberdeen.
+FIREFLIES AND CHOCOLATE was inspired by the 600 children and young people who were kidnapped from Aberdeen during the 1740s and sold into indentured servitude in the American Colonies.
 The story follows the adventures of Elizabeth Manteith from the castle and her determined efforts to get back home.
 There’s love.
-There’s derring-dos on the high seas… And there’s chocolate!
+There’s proper derring-dos on the high seas… and there’s chocolate!

 See the publisher’s Press Release here